Clinical Translational Research (CTR) Portal

 What is the purpose of the Scheduling System?

 The Scheduling System facilitates scheduling of research participant visits for studies at the Delaware, Masonic, and Lillehei Clinical Research Units.
+Other groups include the Epidemiology Clinical Research Center, and Center for Neurobehavioral Development.
 All visits at these facilities must be scheduled through this web-based system.

 When is my study added to the Scheduling System?
 When can I begin scheduling participant visits in a CTSI facility?